The process of the App Store submission can be divided in three steps: creating the app record, uploading the app (.ipa file), and releasing the app.

 Under the App Information page, you can add the metadata of the app.
 There are some restrictions and tips on how to fill in those fields:

-- Categories: Choose the categories that best describe the app.
-For more information, see the App Store Category Definitions and support page on Choosing a Category.
+Categories: Choose the categories that best describe the app.
+For more information, see the App Store Category Definitions

-For a reference of how the fields appear on the App Store, you can consult Apple's Product Page Optimization documentation.
+For a reference of how the fields appear on the App Store, you can consult Apple's Product Page Optimisation documentation.

 This step is required only once: when creating the first version of the app.
 If you wish to resubmit an app, it is only necessary to create a new version.